 Upgrade your home’s curb appeal and boost its overall value by replacing or redesigning your garage door!
-Trending statistics for 2018 suggest that by investing in the appearance of your garage door, you can recoup up to 98.3% in initial costs.
+Trending statistics suggest that by investing in the appearance of your garage door, you can recoup up to 98.3% in initial costs.
 In fact, it’s considered among the best home improvement projects that can generate the highest return on investment.

 How Do Overhead Garage Doors Work?

 Overhead or overhead-acting garage doors are commonly known as sectionals.
 Because of their convenience, these garage doors are extremely popular.
 They feature horizontal, hinged sections that roll up and back along the ceiling of your garage with the help of overhead tracks, hardware, and a motorized opener.

 Benefits of Overhead Garage Doors